A comprehensive travel guide featuring 45 amazing things to do in Dubrovnik, Croatia.

 Colloquially known as the Pearl of the Adriatic, Dubrovnik is well known around the world for its stunning Old City, prominent city walls, pristine coastlines, and of course, for its role as “King’s Landing” in the Game of Thrones series.

-Every year, over 1.5 million tourists flock to this beautiful Dalmatian city to walk the Old City Walls, kayak to the hidden caves and spotless beaches, and to explore the surrounding islands.
+Every year, over 1.5 million tourists flock to this beautiful Dalmatian city to walk the Old City Walls, kayak to the hidden caves and spotless beaches, and explore the surrounding islands.

 After spending several weeks in this iconic Croatian city, I’ve compiled this comprehensive travel guide, revealing the top 45 best things to do in Dubrovnik, Croatia.